This vegan blueberry banana bread is moist, super easy to make and not overly sweet. Plus, it’s made with heart healthy, wholesome ingredients!

 Preheat oven to 350 degrees F. Grease a 9 x 5 loaf pan lightly with oil.

-Combine: In a medium sized mixing bowl, add the flour, oats, baking powder, baking soda and pinch of salt, stir to combine.
+Combine: In a medium sized mixing bowl, add the flour, oats, sugar, baking powder, baking soda, optional cinnamon and pinch of salt, stir to combine.

 Mash the bananas by hand in a small bowl, using the back of a fork or slotted spoon.

-Mix: To the dry ingredients, add the mashed bananas, oil and plant milk, mix to combine, just until the flour is incorporated.
+Mix: To the dry ingredients, add the mashed bananas, oil, plant milk and optional vanilla, mix to combine, just until the flour is incorporated.
 Best practice for mixing quick bread batter: Don’t overmix, as overmixing the ingredients will cause the gluten proteins to create an elastic batter that will not rise well.